mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 07.md

 - Once we reach Endkleistra, Ludmilla takes us to the [[Thunderfall Arena]], where deadly battles are played out for a massive bloodthirsty audience (are you not entertained?!) [[Strahd|Gudric]] is watching, and if we're victorious, we'll be granted an audience with him
 - The fight actually goes surprisingly well given our track record.
 The creatures (Le Angry and Le Hungry) can steal any healing that we try to do or get advantage from being attacked (BOO), but Eliziel saves Helwyn's life, Mother fights on the brink of death the entire time and Ravaria only almost dies once!
 Granted it was by taking a dip in some lava, but still, progress!
 - Having defeated the creatures to the roars (and possibly boos) of the crowds, we prepare for our meeting with Gudric...
+# TL;DR
+- Ravaria offered to leave the party, but we chose for her to stay
+- We found (and kinda killed) Cinderhide at Dockyard, where a ship and escort were waiting for us
+- We travelled to Endkleistra, training up on the way.
+Once there, we fought in an arena to earn an audience with the Moonbearer